varjodev/varjodev.github.io/README.md

 Some page visitors might be interested in project in a specific area, so it is convenient to be able to filter the projects.
 Javascript can be supplied directly with the html, so it felt the most convenient option to use.

 ### Todo:
-- Change site language to Japanese
+- Option to change site language to Japanese with javascript